abarax/resume/resume.md

     Senior Software Developer, 2010 - Present

-    -  Designed and developed complex distributed systems using Java which supported business processes relating to aircraft.
-These systems directly improved the 'On Time Performance' of the airline and saved a significant amount of both time and money for the business.
-    - Java, EJB, OSB, Weblogic, ANTLR, Coherence, Spring

     ***Unify Project***

 	- I was the lead on the new development of the 'Fare Search' web service.
 This is one of Virgin Australia's major sales channel's and hence, a critical part of the business.
 It services millions of requests per day and required an unending amount of performance investigation and architecting as well as coordination with numerous teams spanning the organisation.